As an Amazon Associate we earn from qualifying purchases. Learn more.

 Frequently Asked Questions

-How can I keep ice in my cooler all weekend?
+How can I realistically keep ice in a cooler all weekend?

-Are ice packs better than loose ice for long trips?
+Are ice packs or block ice better for multi-day cooling?

 How We Selected These Products